-Table 5 notes:
+Table 3 notes:

-Population 100,001 to 199,999; Group C Population up to 100,000.

-- It is proposed to increase Band 1 and Band 2 senior salaries for Leader, Deputy Leader and Executive Members only by the £350 awarded to basic salary. - c.
+- a.
+The Panel considers that leadership and executive roles (Band 1 and 2 salaries respectively) carry the greatest individual accountability and that 'size of population' remains a major factor in influencing levels of responsibility and the use of the three population groups (A, B and C) has therefore been retained.
+For information: Group A Population 200,000 and above; Group B Population 100,001 to 199,999; Group C Population up to 100,000. - b.
 Committee chairs will be paid at Band 3.
 It is a matter for each council to decide which, if any, chairs of committees are remunerated.
-This allows councils to take account of differing levels of responsibility. - d.
-The stipulation that an opposition group leader or any other group leader must represent at least 10% of the council membership before qualifying for a senior salary remains unchanged. - e.
-The Panel has determined that a council must make a senior salary available to the leader of the largest opposition group. - f.
+This allows councils to take account of differing levels of responsibility. - c.
+The stipulation that an opposition group leader or any other group leader must represent at least 10% of the council membership before qualifying for a senior salary remains unchanged. - d.
+The Panel has determined that a council must make a senior salary available to the leader of the largest opposition group. - e.
 The Panel has determined that, if remunerated, a Band 5 senior salary must be paid to leaders of other political groups.